 Project Management is a fast-growing discipline and set of techniques useful in all professional fields.
 Join Robin Hastings in this 4-week course on Project Management as she takes you through the basics of how to manage projects efficiently and effectively.
 You will define what exactly a project is, what the 5 phases of Project Management are and how to use them in a real library project.
 You will be given case studies of projects and will be asked to fill out templates for the each of the phases of a project.
 By the end of the course, you will be familiar with the process of project management and how - and when - to implement it.
 You will also be given the opportunity to discuss using Project Management techniques in your library and be given resources to continue your learning.
 This course will give you the basic tools you need to take and keep control of your projects.

-Robin Hastings is the Director of Technology Services for the North East Kansas Library System.
+Robin Hastings is the Information Technology Coordinator for the Missouri River Regional Library.
 In that capacity, she manages the library’s network, social media, and staff training initiatives.
 She has presented on Mashups, Cloud Computing, RSS, Drupal, Library Learning 2.0, Project Management and many other topics.
 She is the author of The Collaboration 2.0 Library Technology Report, published by ALA, and Microblogging and Lifestreaming in Libraries, published by Neal-Schuman and LITA.
+Interview with Robin Hastings

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.